-Muay Thai fights enjoy the highest reputation in Thailand and are therefore they are organized in impressive arenas.
+Muay Thai fights have reputation in Thailand and therefore they are organized in impressive arenas.
 One of the two most famous in all of Thailand is the Rajadamnern Stadium in Bangkok.
 Muay Thai World introduces you the oldest Muay Thai Stadium in Bangkok.

-General Info: Rajadamnern Stadium Bangkok – Ratchadamnoen Stadium
+General Information: Rajadamnern Stadium Bangkok – Ratchadamnoen Stadium

 No. 1, Thanon Ratcha Damnoen Nok, Khet Pom Prap Sattru Phai, Bangkok, Thailand